PaulRivier/kiwi/README.md

 In case your folder is not empty, Kiwi will give up, only writing *kiwi.ini.default* file to help you update your kiwi.ini file.

-At this step, I recommend that you also symlink the bundled 'themes' folder to your kiwi folder.
+At this step, you should symlink the bundled 'themes' folder to your kiwi folder.
 Alternatively, edit your *kiwi.ini* to point "themes-dir" to the theme you want in the bundled themes folder.
 Themes are separated from code, therefore they are very easy to add to Kiwi, check how existing themes are defined.

-    ln -s ~/your-git-folders/kiwi/themes themes
+    ln -s ~/your-git-clones-folder/kiwi/themes themes

+Create your own user account and get admin privileges (this is important, type 'admin' when prompted for your groups) :

+    kiwi access ~/Kiwi/kiwi.ini --create YOUR_NAME

+    # This should look like that
+    # Password: ********
+    # Groups (comma separated):
+    # admin
+    # Access created

 You are ready to start Kiwi :

     kiwi serve ~/Kiwi

-Open your browser to localhost:3456
+Open your browser to localhost:3456, and log-in with your account

 # Kiwi folder layout